Two killed in Medicine Lodge fire, daughter learns via social media

 Noel and Charles Adamson lived in the Medicine Lodge for less than three years.
 Neighbors, friends, and Noel’s daughter say they can’t believe this is real.
 Her daughter says she would give anything to have another chance to talk to them again.

-“At this point, I feel like I’m in some type of nightmare, and I will eventually wake up,” said Noel’s daughter, Jayden Amox.
+“At this point, I feel like I’m in some type of nightmare, and I will eventually wake up,” said Jayden Amox, Noel’s daughter.

 Amox learned her mom and stepdad died while at work.
 She says discovering the news from social media videos was disturbing.